Summer Session UCSC Program

 POSC-3915-L21 - International Political Economy

-Lincoln Center: MTWTh, 01:00PM - 04:00PMThis course introduces various theoretical frameworks explaining the international political economy and examine topics including trade, monetary policy, exchange rates, finance, multinational corporations, international institutions, and economic development.
-There is a particular focus on the distribution of benefits within an increasingly globalized world, and how interest groups work to advance their favored economic policies within this system.
+L - Lincoln Center: MTWR, 01:00PM - 04:00PMThis course introduces various theoretical frameworks explaining the international political economy and examine topics including trade, monetary policy, exchange rates, finance, multinational corporations, international institutions, and economic development.
+There is a particular focus on the distribution of benefits within an increasingly globalized world, and the ways in which interest groups work to advance their favored economic policies within this system.

 CRN: 15911